5 Scoring of Tasks

 However, the syntax for scoring rules (see section 5.3) also allows using scoring operators, for instance, to incorporate information from the dynamic part of CBA ItemBuilder tasks.
 Operators are illustrated in Figure 5.5 in the syntax for the hit-condition for Wrong, which evaluates to true if the item’s current state is Answered.
 Note that the state Answered is implemented using a simple finite-state machine (see section 4.4 for details).

-Scoring conditions can either be defined mutually exlusive (default, see section 5.3.3), or the order of conditions is incorporated (as used in the example in Figure 5.2).
+Scoring conditions can either be defined mutually exclusive (default, see section 5.3.3), or the order of conditions is incorporated (as used in the example in Figure 5.2).
 This suggested option is activated by selecting Use first active hit per class (applies to all tasks). (see right part of Figure 5.5).

 Scoring Debug Window: The Scoring Debug Window (already introduced in section 1.5) can be used to explore the scoring of the example item shown in Figure 5.2, as shown in Figure 5.6.
 The Scoring Debug Window can be requested during item development in the Preview and is also available in the examples embedded in the online version of this book.